 NOTE: In the same vein of this line of theorizing, we can say that politics is also naturally occurring.
-When one or more people need to “work something out” or divide labor or resources, or begin the process of making decisions applying to members group (even if that group is two people), politics arises as do other social systems like economics.
+When one or more people need to “work something out” or divide labor or resources, or begin the process of making decisions that apply to members of a group (even if that group is two people), politics arises as do other social systems like economics.
 Thus, this page looks at the idea that not only is politics naturally occurring, but the political left and right are too.

 Introduction to Left-Right Politics as a Naturally Occurring Social System and Their Relation to the Male and Female Archetypes

 Consider, on any single issue a person will either want to conserve or want progress.
 They will either want liberty or order.
 They will either want an authoritative solution or not.
 They will either want an equal solution or a less than equal one.
 They’ll either want cooperation or competition.
-They’ll either think emotionally or rationally and use sense or sensibility.
+They’ll either think emotionally or rationally and either use sense or sensibility.
 They’ll either favor peace or war.
 They’ll either think their fellow citizen mostly good, or mostly not… and they will likely support legislation and political figures accordingly.

 These fundamental stances on positions are what create that which we call left and right, liberal and conservative, and progressive and conservative (traditional).
 These fundamental stances also seem to (interestingly) line up with the two fundamental archetypes “male” and “female” (like a yin-yang as a metaphor, not a statement on gender norms).

-In other words, these natural positions on issues we call the political left and right aren’t a convention at their core, they are naturally occurring social systems from which conventions (like political parties and policies) arise.
+In other words, we are positing that these natural positions on issues we call the political left and right aren’t a convention at their core, they are naturally occurring social systems from which conventions (like political parties and policies) arise.